TheNumbat/3D-Grapher/README.md

 # 3D-Grapher

 This is a visualization tool for graphing 3D functions, particularly useful for studying calculus III (originally developed for use in that class).

+Download the latest release [here](https://github.com/TheNumbat/3D-Grapher/releases).

 ### Features
 Current